 How does the procedure work?

-We will set up an exception for your e-mail address which allows you to submit TYGS
+an exception for your e-mail address which allows you to submit TYGS requests with the

 The exception will be usually valid for a week but can normally be extended on request.
 Please note that your job(s) will use some resources of our in-house compute cluster.
 That is, please do not start multiple redundant jobs of that size if this can be avoided.